The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Numerical Experiments on the Differentiations

 Every skew-symmetric input is generated with random numbers uniformly sampled on $[-1, 1]$.
-For every routine timed, it is preheated once and then executed $20$ times.
-The elapsed consumptions of these $20$ executions are recorded and the average is reported as the final timed elapsed consumption.
-For the error reported in Figure~\ref{fig:error} and Figure~\ref{fig:expm-error}, the numerically accurate matrices in $\dexpof{A}[X]=\Delta$ and $\exp(A) = Q$ are computed in a $256$-bit floating point system that keeps $70$ decimal digits of precision, while other computations are performed in the standard double precision floating point system that uses $64$ bits and keeps about $15$ decimal digits of precision.
-The error is measured by $\mathrm{error}(M) = \|M - M_*\|_{\F}/n^2$ where $\|\cdot\|_{\F}$ denotes the Frobenius norm and $M_*$ denotes the accurate matrix.
+For every routine timed, one warm-up run is performed before $20$ or more executions.
+The elapsed consumptions of these executions are recorded and the average is reported as the final timed elapsed consumption.
+For the error reported in \cref{fig:error} and \cref{fig:expm-error}, the numerically accurate matrices in $\dexpof{A}[X]=\Delta$ and $\exp(A) = Q$ are computed using the $256$-bit floating point system natively supported in \texttt{Julia} via \texttt{BigFloat} that keeps $70$ decimal digits of precision, while other computations are performed in the standard double precision floating point system ($64$ bits, about $15$ decimal digits of precision).
+In particular, each double-precision matrix is converted to \texttt{BigFloat} (by attaching \texttt{0}), computed in the $256$-bit arithmetic, and then cast back to double precision (by truncating tails) to obtain the numerically ``accurate'' result.
+The error is measured by $\mathrm{error}(M) = \|M - M_*\|_{\F}/\|M_*\|_{\F}$ where $\|\cdot\|_{\F}$ denotes the Frobenius norm and $M_*$ denotes the accurate matrix.
 Note that the accurate $\dexpof{A}[X]$ uses the divided difference $\exp(A+\varepsilon X) - \exp(A) / \varepsilon$ with $\varepsilon = \texttt{1e-20}$ and the exponential uses the $[13/13]$ order Pad{\'e} approximant.
-The source code used in this section is publicly available in \url{https://github.com/zhifeng1703/cpp-released-code}.
+The source code used in this section is publicly available at \url{https://github.com/zhifeng1703/cpp-released-code/dexp}.
+The utility routines, including the Schur decomposition, the matrix exponential, and the differentiation formulae studied in this paper, are compiled into a \texttt{MATLAB}-callable library together with a ready-to-use wrapper, all of which are provided in the same repository.